Peter-Nyarunda/Peter-Nyarunda/README.md

 - 👋 Hi, I’m Peter Nyarunda
 - 👀 I’m interested in Web and Android Development
-- 🌱 I’m currently learning more about Open-Source
+- 🌱 I’m currently learning more about Git, Github and Open-Source
 - 💞️ I’m looking to collaborate on Open-source Projects
 - 📫 How to reach me : email nyarundapm@gmail.com